pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/introduction.md

 # API Reference

-This section describes the API's that are exposed by the Onegini Cordova Plugin.
+This section describes the APIs that are exposed by the Onegini Cordova Plugin.

 ## API